 Another way to clean the air is to place oxygen-producing plants in the bathroom.
 They’ll not only reduce humidity but will also absorb a variety of indoor air pollutants.
 The spider plant is a great option since it doesn’t need direct sunlight and likes light watering.

 Conserving water is perhaps the simplest, most cost-effective and eco-friendliest way to green your latrine.
 Just turning off the water while you brush your teeth, for example, can save you up to 240 gallons a month.
 You can also cut back by taking showers instead of baths.
 A 5 minute shower can use as little as 14 percent of the water used during a bath.
 Don’t forget to install a low-flow shower head, too, which can reduce your water consumption by up to 50 percent.
 And make sure to fix all your leaky faucets: A leak that drips once per second can rob you of 3,000 gallons a year.
 That’s crazy!

 According to the EPA, a high-efficiency toilet can save a typical family of four $90 a year.
 Look for low-flow toilets that use less than 1.3 gallons per flush; older models use at least 3.5, and some use twice that.
 Don’t want to invest in a whole new commode?
 You can also retrofit your existing throne by installing a controllable flush handle.
 Put a sealed soda bottle or pebbles in your tank to instantly reduce water consumption.
 If you really want to go the extra green mile, get a composting toilet.

-Consumers trying to complete remodel of their bathrooms: Try ceramic tiling.
+Consumers trying to complete remodeling of their bathrooms: try ceramic tiling.
 Ceramic tiling is not easily damaged by moisture, and some can be made in a low-impact manufacturing process.
-You can easily purchase environmentally friendly tile.
+You can easily purchase an environmentally friendly tile.
 It actually exists.
 Ask your local hardware store.